-The Secret of On-Demand Software Development (Whitepaper)
+The Secret of On-Demand Software Development

-How On-Demand Software Development Services are revolutionizing market competitiveness and dramatically improving ROI
+A REVOLUTIONARY APPROACH: How On-Demand Software Development Services are revolutionizing market competitiveness and dramatically improving ROI

 The goal was clear: to get the software built, tested, deployed and in operation before the competition did – and do it on time and within budget.
 If so, that would mean new disruptive products and essential services, and/or core systems infrastructure capabilities could be deployed that would allow the company to enjoy first-mover advantages and ramp right up the projected curve of the business plan.